 In 1989, this simple Folk Victorian home was moved from the Moore farm, two miles south of town, to its current location where it was restored for the use of today’s museum.
 The Museum was founded as a non-profit organization by Fred Perriman, now mayor for the City of Madison, and Martin L. Bass.

-Steffen Thomas Museum of Art
+3. Behold "Brotherhood of Man" at the Steffen Thomas Museum of Art